radiorabe/klangbecken/doc/cli.md

         Specify alternate port [default: 5000].
     -b ADDRESS, --bind=ADDRESS
         Specify alternate bind address [default: localhost].
+    -s PLAYER_SOCKET, --socket=PLAYER_SOCKET
+        Set the location or address of the liquisoap player socket.
+        This can either be the path to a UNIX domain socket file or a domain name and port seperated by a colon (e.g. localhost:123) [default: ./klangbecken.sock]
     -y, --yes
         Automatically answer yes to all questions.
     -m, --mtime
         Use file modification date as import timestamp.
     -M FILE, --meta=FILE
         Read metadata from JSON file.
-Missing entries will be skipped.
+Files without entries are skipped.
-    -R, --repair
-        Try to repair index.
-    --off
-        Take klangbecken off the air.
     --all
         Reanalyze all files.
 ```